sujilnt/agriddemo/README.md

 - step3: `gulp`

 Once step 3 is complete goto `index.html`,`right click `and run it .
+All the data is from data.json , Header width is fixed in Main.js accoding data.Json .

 Here is how it should look

 ![Alt text](screen1.png "Screen 1")